prog4biol/pfb2019/README.md

 #### For Loops

-A for loop is a loop that executes the for block of code for every iteration of a sequence.
-Remember a sequence is an ordered collection of data.
+A for loop is a loop that executes the for block of code for every member of a sequence, for example the elements of a list or the letters in a string.

 #### For Loop Syntax